-Playing Abby’s great grandmother is Caelin Petit, who said that when she read through the script, this was a role she was really looking forward to playing.
+Playing Abby’s great grandmother is Caelan Petit, who said that when she read through the script, this was a role she was really looking forward to playing.

 “It’s the significance of like her story and making sure that this important piece of history is like being told,” she said.
 “I just really wanted to help guide this show.”

-While not related to the subject like Abby is, Caelin said the nerves are different than other shows she has been in.
+While not related to the subject like Abby is, Caelan said the nerves are different than other shows she has been in.

 “I think this one makes me a little more nervous just because of how personal it is,” she said.
 “This is my most favorite show that I’ve ever been a part of.”